jriosdev/iOSDropDown/README.md

 - `selectedIndex`:For preSelection of any of item in list
 - `Alingment and Fonts are same as TextField You Can change it`
 - `arrowSize`: The Size of arrow .
 Default value is `15 `
+- `arrowColor`: The Color of arrow .
+Default value is `.black `
+- `checkMarkEnabled`: The check Mark Enabled for selection of Row.
+Default value is `true `

 ## Note :